Feb 9th 2024

 The environment is a simple stack of tuples.
 When evaluating a lambda, simply wrap the environment in another tuple with the argument being passed.

-Variables are church numerals: 0 is VZ
+Variables are church numerals: 0 is VZ, 1

-, 2 is VS (VS VZ)
+is VS VZ, 2 is VS (VS VZ), etc.

 It's